Credible Uncertainty Quantification under Noise and System Model Mismatch: Unified Credibility Diagnosis Scheme

 To capture the asymmetric sensitivity of NLL and ES to covariance scaling, we construct the following probes of NLL and ES as follows:

 where $\check{F}_k(c) =\mathcal{N}(\check{x}_k,c\hat{\Sigma}_k)$ is the scaled predictive distribution by the scaling factor \(c>1\).
-Importantly, when \(\check{x}_k\) is free from NMM, all four probes are expected to be positive, reflecting the fact that both NLL and ES increase under either pessimism or optimism estimation scenarios.
+Importantly, when \(\check{x}_k\) is free from NMM, all four probes are expected to be positive, reflecting the fact that both NLL and ES increase under either pessimistic or optimistic estimation scenarios.

-To quantify the asymmetry of NLL and ES's response to optimistic versus pessimistic scaling, we construct the slope relative difference (SDR) as follows:
+To quantify the asymmetry of NLL and ES's response to optimistic versus pessimistic scaling, we construct the slope relative difference (SRD) as follows: